What are video link court hearings? Video Conferencing allows people to involve themselves in court proceedings from a remote location.

 Video Conferencing equipment provides greater flexibility for using expert witnesses in the UK courts system.

-All Care Centres across England and Wales are now equipped with mobile VC units.
+All Care Centres located across England and Wales are now equipped with mobile VC units.
 The Department for Constitutional Affairs is developing a national directory of suitable sites.

 The Hospital and Medical Care Association will also benefit from Video Conferencing in courtrooms.
 They can arrange hearing dates quicker and use less money to conclude cases.
 That ensures a reduction in the costs to the parties involved and the public purse.